My favourite app for selling clothes is Vinted. I’ve written quite a bit about it on this site already.

 Real Fur and Exotic Skins

-It’s all about stopping the killing of endangered species for profit, and includes natural shells and ivory, as well as any product containing even the tiniest amounts of ostrich, camel, karakul or reptile skin.
+It’s all about stopping the killing of endangered species for profit, and this includes natural shells and ivory, as well as any product containing even the tiniest amounts of ostrich, camel, karakul or reptile skin.

-Works of Art and Photographs
+Works of Art and Photographs (Commercial)

 You can sell frames for them though!